How to Start Your Retirement Strategy Off on the Right Foot

 With all the dire “retirement crisis” stories and statistics out there, most young professionals today are aware of how important it is to save for their own nest eggs – no matter how far away their own retirement may seem.

-However, knowing it’s important doesn’t necessarily make it any easie/personal-loans/r to do.
+However, knowing it’s important doesn’t necessarily make it any easier to do.
 Is it as simple as allocating money to your 401(k)?
 If so, how much, and how do you reconcile that with other expenses like student loan bills (which most young professionals are dealing with today)?
 And what if your employer doesn’t offer a savings plan?

 Chances are, some of these questions have crossed your mind more than a few times – but between building a career and managing a busy personal life, you may have filed them away under “stuff to figure out later.”
 However, the sooner you get this worked out, the more time your savings and investments will have to grow and compound, improving your retirement situation by leaps and bounds.

 So why not take a few minutes right now to figure out how to put your retirement strategy on the right track?
 Here are a few common questions and answers to get you started.
+You can also use this Retirement Calculator to see where you stand.

 Okay, so let’s start with where I’m putting this money – how do I choose the retirement account that’s right for me?